Argyll and Sutherland Highlanders of Canada (Princess Louise's): The Second World War

-Through Moerbrugge, the Scheldt, Kapelsche Veer, and the Hochwald Gap to Friesoythe, the Küsten Canal, and Bad Zwischenahn, the Argylls were successful against the enemy – but there was more.
-Their losses (267 killed and 808 wounded) were the lowest in the l0th Brigade and their successes constant.
-Cynicism is a soldier's rightful lot and the Argylls' never lost it.
-Self-satisfaction came with, and was sustained only by, success – a success sustained despite the successive wholesale turnovers in the rifle companies.
-Neither quality was lost during ten months of battle.
-It made them as Capt Claude Bissell once remarked "a happy regiment and a formidable one in action."
+Through Moerbrugge, the Scheldt, Kapelsche Veer, the Hochwald Gap, Friesoythe, the Küsten Canal, and Bad Zwischenahn, the Argylls engaged the enemy.
+Their casualties (267 killed and 808 wounded) were the lowest in the 10th Brigade.
+Despite repeated turnovers in the rifle companies, the unit maintained its composition and performance during ten months of battle.
+Capt.
+Claude Bissell noted that these factors made them "a happy regiment and a formidable one in action."

 The 1st Battalion provided the headquarters and one rifle company for the Canadian Berlin Battalion, a composite battalion which represented the Canadian Armed Forces in the British victory celebrations in Berlin in July 1945.
 The battalion returned to Hamilton in January 1946 where it was dismissed.

 Post-war

 The regiment now reverted to its traditional peacetime role with the primary reserves.
 By the early 1960s the reservoir of veterans had dried up.
 Numbers shrunk with the various changes in defence policy and equipment became outdated.
 By the 1980s military policies reversed once more, and the emphasis in national defence shifted back to a focus on war fighting as opposed to civil defence.
 The 1990s saw the introduction of the Total Force concept in which the Militia was considered an equal partner with the Regular Force in meeting the commitments of the Canadian Forces.
 While retaining its Highland traditions, and Argylls serve Canadians whether combating natural disasters at home (66 deployed during the 1998 ice storm and many volunteered during the Red River flood) or augmenting UN or NATO deployments abroad.
 Since the 1950s, Argylls have been deployed on active service augmenting Canada's regular forces in places such as Norway, Cyprus, Germany, Namibia, Golan Heights, Bosnia, Kosovo, and Afghanistan.